 Who We Are

-BR Microenterprise (BRM) is a student-run organization that spurs microenterprise development by assisting self-employed individuals reach their business goals.
+Big Red Microenterprise (BRM) is a student-run organization that spurs microenterprise development by assisting self-employed individuals reach their business goals.
 Launched in January of 2009, BRM seeks to meet a critical need by working with promising, but underserved entrepreneurs in the local community.
 BRM partners with Alternatives Federal Credit Union (Alternatives), a leading community development credit union, and the Center for Sustainable Global Enterprise (Center) to support microbusiness owners.
-By offering targeted business assistance including loans to entrepreneurs, our goal is to contribute to the local community, supporting inclusive wealth creation and economic development.
+By offering targeted business assistance including coaching and loans to entrepreneurs, our goal is to contribute to the local community, supporting inclusive wealth creation and economic development.

 The first such program among business schools, BRM serves as a bridge connecting the human capital and resources of Johnson with talented, community-based entrepreneurs.
 Through customized support services that recognize the challenges faced by self-employed microbusiness owners, we assist clients reach their goals and build successful businesses.

 BRM provides business and lending support to entrepreneurs.
 The business support program is structured to assist self-employed individuals think through their business strategies and tackle difficult business challenges.
 The lending support program offers customized loans at favorable rates.
 These programs are designed to work together, offering coaching support and lending where small injections of capital can make the difference between the success or failure of a microbusiness.

 We work in partnership with clients, community and university partners to create mutually-beneficial relationships.
 With Alternatives Federal Credit Union and the Center for Sustainable Global Enterprise, we accomplish the following:

 - Leverage Johnson and community resources to offer customized lending and client support services to microbusinesses.

 - Partner with microbusiness owners to help them think through their business plans, tackle business problems, and connect to other helpful resources to support growth and expansion.